frequently asked questions

 I moved to the Los Angeles area (you pretty much HAVE to be where the work is if you want to get into official projects), took classes, sent out demos, the usual.
 I'm still working on it!

-How long will you take to do lines?
+How long will you take to

 When you e-mail me, please specify what kind of deadline you are under so I can prioritize accordingly.
 At any given time I have an average of 20-30 projects on my to-do list and if I know up front how soon you need the lines, it will be a huge help (and also will help me know whether I am able to take on the role due to the time commitment required.)
 I'm human and lose track of things sometimes, so if it's been a couple weeks and you haven't received recordings from me yet, feel free to send a reminder.